nickpeterb/flashcards/README.md

 ## Flashcards
-Simple and robust flashcards app
+Simple and robust dark themed flashcards app
 Built using the MERN stack (MongoDB, Express, React, Node) Currently uses a "deck" of basic French vocabulary